eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

 ##### Building the selection and generating the response

-After the user has confirmed which match(es) to use, the application builds a `CredentialPresentmentSelection`, attaches any per-credential `KeyUnlockData` keyed by `match.credential.identifier`, and calls `generateResponse`:
+After the user has confirmed which match(es) to use, the application builds a `CredentialSelection`, attaches any per-credential `KeyUnlockData` keyed by `match.credential.identifier`, and calls `generateResponse`:

 ```kotlin